lkesteloot/plotter/README.md

   must be positive for log plots.
 - Whether to domain values should be considered to be years (`date`).
 This draws the four-digit numbers as "2018" instead of "2,018".
 Does not apply to ranges.
+- Whether to always show zero in the vertical axis (`zero`).
+For example, if the range of a series is 400 to 410, then normally the vertical axis would go from 400 to 410.
+  This option will cause the vertical axis to go from 0 to 410.

 To actually run the binary from the command line, you'll have to add the build directory to your path, copy the binary to a directory already in your path, or run it